wp-plugins/rb-gallery/readme.txt

 - Awaiting First commit to the WP repository.
 = 1.1 =
 - Gallery JS updated along with ability to upload same image more than once.
+= 1.2 =
+- Added Ability to upload and use jpg and png images